shreya-spr/shreya-spr.github.io/README.md

 When you make changes to your project and want to deploy them:

-Build Your Project: Run your build command (e.g., npm run build) to generate the built version of your project.
+Build Your Project: Run your build command (e.g., npm run deploy) to generate the built version of your project.
 Push to gh-pages: Use the gh-pages tool to deploy the built files to the gh-pages branch.
 This can be done with the command npm run deploy if you have a deploy script set up in your package.json.